Skip to content

 • Making optional parameters or schema properties mandatory

-A major version update resets the minor and patch version values to zero initially.
-For example, in case an API with version v3.1.2 undergoes a major update, the version value is changed to v4.0.0.
+A major version update resets the minor and patch version values to zero.
+For example, if an API with version v3.1.2 undergoes a major update, the version changes to v4.0.0.

 Minor Version

-A minor update indicates backwards compatible changes in an API.
+A minor update indicates backward-compatible changes in an API.
 Clients that are compatible with the minor update rules will continue to work with the updated API version.

-A change is considered as backwards compatible, if optional new features are added to an API.
-For example, adding optional API entities such as the ones mentioned above for breaking changes.
-A client is considered compatible with the minor update rules if it tolerates new API entities, e.g., new optional schema properties or new error responses.
+A change is considered backward compatible if optional new features are added to an API.
+For example, adding optional API entities such as the ones mentioned above in breaking changes.
+A client is considered compatible with the minor update rules if it can handle new API entities, such as new optional schema properties or new error responses.

 A minor version update resets the patch version values to zero.
-For example, in case an API with version v3.1.2 undergoes a minor update, the version value is changed to v3.2.0.
+For example, if an API with version v3.1.2 undergoes a minor update, the version changes to v3.2.0.

 Patch Version

 A patch version update only relates to the API specification document.
 The implementation remains unchanged.
-Patch updates are corrections or improvements of descriptions or examples in the API specification.
+Patch updates are corrections or improvements to descriptions or examples in the API specification.
 Patch updates might also fix a mismatch between specification and actual implementation of an API.
-The latter case is particularly important for client developers, who want to develop compatible clients.
+This latter aspect is especially important for client developers who aim to develop compatible clients.

 Except where otherwise noted, content on this site is licensed under the Development License Agreement.